Frequently Asked Admissions Questions

 Are copies of admission documents accepted?

-You will be able to upload copies of your documents in the online application portal.
+You will be able to upload copies of your documents to the online application portal.
 However, transcripts must be official.
-Please request official transcripts sent from all US school attended.
-If you are unable to send official transcripts from schools outside the US, please bring them with you and show upon arrival.
+Please request official transcripts sent from all US schools attended.
+If you are unable to send official transcripts from schools outside the US, please bring them with you and show them upon arrival.

 How long does it take to process my admission once the application is complete?

-Your admission may take a 3-5 days to process.
-If you do not hear from us after two weeks, please email firstname.lastname@example.org.
+Your admission may take 2-3 weeks to process.
+If you do not hear from us after three weeks, please email email@example.com.

 How can I check on my admission status?